julian-garcia/inclusion-nudges/content/blog/why-sponsor-and-not-mentor.md

 - **‘Walk the Line’ to Engage in Sponsorship Programs** in The Inclusion Nudges Guidebook and in Inclusion Nudges for Motivating Allies
 - **Seeing Those Not Seen & Sponsoring Them** in The Inclusion Nudges Guidebook and also in Inclusion Nudges for Motivating Allies
-- **How Diverse is Your Network Inner Circle?** in The Inclusion Nudges Guidebook and also page 132 in Inclusion Nudges for Leaders
+- **How Diverse is Your Network Inner Circle?** in The Inclusion Nudges Guidebook and also Inclusion Nudges for Leaders
 - And there are many more in the Inclusion Nudges guidebooks

 **Here are some more related Inclusion Nudges blog articles to inspire you:**\